SamuraiAku/SPDX.jl/README.md

 This package provides for the creation, reading and writing of SPDX files in multiple file formats.
 Written in pure Julia.

+Software Package Data eXchange (SPDX) is an open standard for communicating software bill of material information, including provenance, license, security, and other related information.
+SPDX reduces redundant work by providing common formats for organizations and communities to share important data, thereby streamlining and improving compliance, security, and dependability.
+The SPDX specification is recognized as the international open standard for security, license compliance, and other software supply chain artifacts as ISO/IEC 5962:2021.

 Supports version 2.2 of the SPDX spec.

 Please read the SPDX specification ([link](https://spdx.github.io/spdx-spec/))  for full details.